 Our Equality and Diversity Policy sets out our commitment, together with the specific responsibilities of employees, managers and elected members in implementing the policy and in meeting our public sector equality duty.

-Our Equality Scheme explains how we'll put our policy and public sector equality duty into practice.
+Our Equality Strategy explains how we'll put our policy and public sector equality duty into practice.

 The Equality Act 2010 replaces previous anti-discrimination legislation.
 It removes inconsistencies, simplifies the law and makes it easier to follow.
 The Equality Act's Public Sector Equality Duty came into force on 5 April 2011.
 This duty:-